Fraunhofer-AISEC/gallia/docs/introduction.md

 Gallia is a comprehensive penetration testing toolchain for cars.
 The scope of the toolchain is conducting penetration tests from a single ECU up to whole cars, with the main focus on the UDS interface.

-The initial development was publicly sponsored by the German Federal Ministry of Education and Research, as part of the SecForCARs Project ([https://www.secforcars.de/](https://www.secforcars.de/)).
-A short presentation and demo video can be found at: [https://www.secforcars.de/demos/10-automotive-scanning-framework.html](https://www.secforcars.de/demos/10-automotive-scanning-framework.html)

 ## Artifacts Folder Structure

 Gallia uses its own folder structure to store its scan results (called artifacts).